leanprover-community/blog/posts/month-in-mathlib-may-2024.md

   * Mathlib finally knows about Hamiltonian paths and cycles thanks to a team effort started at Lean for the Curious Mathematician 2023 in Düsseldorf by Rishi Mehta and Linus Sommer under the supervision of Bhavik Mehta, and recently continued by Lode Vermeulen in [PR #7102](https://github.com/leanprover-community/mathlib4/pull/7102).

 * Condensed mathematics.
-* [PR #11586](https://github.com/leanprover-community/mathlib4/pull/11586) :: feat(Condensed): light condensed objects
+  * The work towards getting the basics of condensed mathematics into Mathlib started about a year ago at a workshop in Copenhagen organized by Dagur Asgeirsson.
+The participants made great progress and proved results like the characterization of condensed sets as finite-product-preserving presheaves on `Stonean`.
+Since then, Dagur has been moving the material to Mathlib and developing it further.
+This month landed
+    * [PR #11586](https://github.com/leanprover-community/mathlib4/pull/11586) defining light condensed objects.
+This is a concept introduced by Clausen and Scholze less than a year ago, and is an improvement over condensed sets in that it removes certain size-issues, as it is a sheaf over an essentially small site.
-* [PR #12870](https://github.com/leanprover-community/mathlib4/pull/12870) :: feat(Condensed): prove the explicit sheaf condition for a general target category
+    * [PR #12870](https://github.com/leanprover-community/mathlib4/pull/12870) proving the explicit sheaf condition for condensed objects in a very general target category.
+Previously, we only had this in certain concrete categories.

-* [PR #13501](https://github.com/leanprover-community/mathlib4/pull/13501) :: feat(Condensed): light condensed modules
-* [PR #13503](https://github.com/leanprover-community/mathlib4/pull/13503) :: feat(Condensed): explicit sheaf condition for light condensed sets
-* [PR #13500](https://github.com/leanprover-community/mathlib4/pull/13500) :: feat(Condensed): discrete light condensed objects
+* Topology
+  * Christopher Hoskin
-* [PR #13502](https://github.com/leanprover-community/mathlib4/pull/13502) :: feat(Condensed): functor from light profinite sets to light condensed sets
+    * [PR #11710](https://github.com/leanprover-community/mathlib4/pull/11710) :: feat(Topology/Order/LawsonTopology): Introduce the Lawson Topology to Mathlib

 * Metaprogramming.
-  * Miyahara Kō heroically ported the `cc` tactic to Lean 4: [PR #11956](https://github.com/leanprover-community/mathlib4/pull/11956), [PR #11960](https://github.com/leanprover-community/mathlib4/pull/11960) and [PR #5938](https://github.com/leanprover-community/mathlib4/pull/5938) ported `cc` and [PR #13369](https://github.com/leanprover-community/mathlib4/pull/13369) corrected a bug on literal handling.
+  * Miyahara Kō heroically ported the `cc` tactic to Lean 4: [PR #11956](https://github.com/leanprover-community/mathlib4/pull/11956), [PR #11960](https://github.com/leanprover-community/mathlib4/pull/11960) and [PR #5938](https://github.com/leanprover-community/mathlib4/pull/5938).
   * Damiano Testa and Yaël Dillies replaced the `mk_all` shell script hardcoded to Mathlib with a Lean script that dynamically figures out the Lean libraries (sadly, Mathlib still needs some separate handling) in [PR #11853](https://github.com/leanprover-community/mathlib4/pull/11853), and [PR #11874](https://github.com/leanprover-community/mathlib4/pull/11874) made use of it in the "Check all files are imported" CI step.
 The script can now be used by any project downstream of Mathlib.
 If you maintain such a project, we encourage you to switch over to the new script and report eventual bugs.
   * Vasily Nesterov implemented a simplex algorithm oracle in [PR #12014](https://github.com/leanprover-community/mathlib4/pull/12014).
 This is now the default oracle for `linarith` instead of the much slower Fourier-Motzkin oracle.
   * [PR #13190](https://github.com/leanprover-community/mathlib4/pull/13190) and [PR #13293](https://github.com/leanprover-community/mathlib4/pull/13293) by Michael Rothgang and Damiano Testa neuters a very pernicious footgun: Contrary to expectations, `attribute [non_local_attribute] decl in` would **globally** tag `decl` with attribute `non_local_attribute`.

 * General library maintainance
+  * As of [PR #13271](https://github.com/leanprover-community/mathlib4/pull/13271), the notations `∏ x ∈ s, f x` and `∑ x ∈ s, f x` are global. `open scoped BigOperators` is now a no-op and downstream projects should stop using it.
   * `refine'` is a tactic that mimics the Lean 3 behavior of `refine`, mostly useful when porting Lean 3 code.
 It was decided to avoid using it in favor of the more declarative `refine`, or of `apply` in the rare cases where `refine` handles metavariables suboptimally.
 The following PRs started replacing `refine'` with `refine` or `apply`: [PR #12755](https://github.com/leanprover-community/mathlib4/pull/12755), [PR #12851](https://github.com/leanprover-community/mathlib4/pull/12851), [PR #12997](https://github.com/leanprover-community/mathlib4/pull/12997), [PR #13059](https://github.com/leanprover-community/mathlib4/pull/13059), [PR #13062](https://github.com/leanprover-community/mathlib4/pull/13062), [PR #13166](https://github.com/leanprover-community/mathlib4/pull/13166), [PR #13234](https://github.com/leanprover-community/mathlib4/pull/13234), [PR #13287](https://github.com/leanprover-community/mathlib4/pull/13287), [PR #13357](https://github.com/leanprover-community/mathlib4/pull/13357), [PR #13383](https://github.com/leanprover-community/mathlib4/pull/13383), [PR #13472](https://github.com/leanprover-community/mathlib4/pull/13472), [PR #13474](https://github.com/leanprover-community/mathlib4/pull/13474), [PR #13490](https://github.com/leanprover-community/mathlib4/pull/13490), [PR #13385](https://github.com/leanprover-community/mathlib4/pull/13385).
 New uses of `refine'`in Mathlib  will soon be linted against and we encourage downstream projects to switch over as well.
+  * Since the `deprecated` attribute now takes an optional `since` field, we are systematising its use so that we can later programmatically remove all deprecations older than N months.
+The following PRs added dates to existing deprecations: [PR #12407](https://github.com/leanprover-community/mathlib4/pull/12407), [PR #12547](https://github.com/leanprover-community/mathlib4/pull/12547), [PR #12408](https://github.com/leanprover-community/mathlib4/pull/12408), [PR #12597](https://github.com/leanprover-community/mathlib4/pull/12597), [PR #13185](https://github.com/leanprover-community/mathlib4/pull/13185), [PR #13182](https://github.com/leanprover-community/mathlib4/pull/13182), [PR #12598](https://github.com/leanprover-community/mathlib4/pull/12598), [PR #13188](https://github.com/leanprover-community/mathlib4/pull/13188), [PR #13368](https://github.com/leanprover-community/mathlib4/pull/13368).
+Note that within Mathlib you can use the newly introduced `deprecated alias` code snippet ([PR #13206](https://github.com/leanprover-community/mathlib4/pull/13206)) to generate `@[deprecated (since := "yyyy-mm-dd")] old_name := new_name`.
+  * To help reviewing large PRs, especially refactors, a bot now posts a diff of declaration names.
+This was introduced as a label called `move-decls` in [PR #12844](https://github.com/leanprover-community/mathlib4/pull/12844).

 * [PR #12583](https://github.com/leanprover-community/mathlib4/pull/12583) :: chore: adaptations to lean 4.8.0
 * [PR #12573](https://github.com/leanprover-community/mathlib4/pull/12573) :: chore: Rename `Finset.inter_sdiff` to `Finset.inter_sdiff_assoc`